Immigration to Honduras: East Asians

 In 1886 the United States issued an order for the expulsion of Chinese from states including California, Washington, Oregon and Alaska, due to racist riots and the payment of a tax for each Chinese over 18 years of age.
-Chinese immigration sought refuge by spreading out among the former colonies of the Spanish Empire, from Mexico to South America, Honduras being an attractive destination for Chinese people opening many businesses such as restaurants.
-See the article in Spanish Wikipedia.
+Chinese immigration sought refuge by spreading out among the former colonies of the Spanish Empire, from Mexico to South America, Honduras being an attractive destination for Chinese people at the end of the 19th centrury opening many businesses such as stores, hotels, and restaurants.

-Honduras has also smaller east Asian communities such as the Japanese-Hondurans; at least 141 Japanese people have Honduran nationality.
+Honduras has also smaller east Asian communities formed through diplomatic relations, technical cooperation, companies, and individuals who ended up settling there after arriving for work or projects being one of the most notorious the Japanese-Hondurans; at least 163 Japanese people have Honduran nationality.

 Americans

 Central Americans

 Central Americans are the largest group of immigrants to Honduras.
 The majority, mostly Salvadorans, migrate for labor reasons.
 Currently there are around 23,395 Central Americans of Honduran nationality from all the countries that make up the region.

 North Americans

 Steve Van Buren, NFL player of American and Honduran Roots, who played for the Philadelphia Eagles.
 He was born in La Ceiba.

 Immigration of American citizens from the US to the Republic of Honduras, the first great migration was given by the citizens of the States declared Confederates of the South who did not recognize the Constitution or President Abraham Lincoln. for which the first wave of migration began towards the north (Canada) and west of North America, towards Mexico, the Caribbean and to a lesser extent towards Central America.

 The actions of US investors in Honduras began with the Rosario Mining Company founded by the businessman Washington S. Valentine, then the Vaccaro Bros. founded the United Fruit Company, followed by the Standard Fruit Company, the US Bank J.P.
 Morgan in 1911 took charge of the Honduran debt contracted with the British and during the administration of Manuel Bonilla, businessman Samuel Zemurray founded the Cuyamel Fruit Company, with great benefits granted by the Honduran government.
 The new Honduran Immigration Laws, issued in the administration of Vicente Mejía Colindres and later that of Tiburcio Carías Andino, allowed a greater influx of American immigrants to the Central American country.